(EVM) Earned Value Management

 (EVM-3155) Use of Earned Value Management as a Communication Tool With the Project Team and the Client

-Many times people focus on the rigorous implantation of Earned Value Management (EVM) without receiving the value the system offers as a communication tool with the project team and the client.
-Implementation of an appropriate EVM system can lead to:
+People often focus on the rigorous implementation of earned value management (EVM) without realizing the value the system offers as a communication tool between the project team and the client.
+Proper implementation of an EVM system can lead to:

 • A clear understanding of the project requirements